mirzaghaderi/IdeoKar/README.md

    - `Ctrl+G` — Green segment start/end.
    - `Ctrl+B` — Black segment (heterochromatin) start/end.
    - `Ctrl+F` — Finish chromosome (opens a naming dialog).
-5. **Inspect and adjust traces**: review automatically generated or manually traced chromosomes in the Core window.
+5. Inspect and adjust traces: review automatically generated or manually traced chromosomes in the Core window.
 Retrace individual chromosomes if required, reposition centromeres, and correct chromosome names or assignments when needed.
-6. **Undo tracing**: use `Ctrl+Z` to undo a segment or use `Undo Chromosome`.
+Use `Ctrl+Z` to undo a segment or use `Undo Chromosome`.
-   The latter can undo the most recent tracing action while a chromosome is in progress, or remove the last finished chromosome when no chromosome is currently being traced.
-7. **Select and delete a chromosome**: clicking a traced chromosome highlights it in yellow.
+6. Select and delete a chromosome: clicking a traced chromosome highlights it in yellow.
 Pressing `Delete` removes the selected chromosome.
-8. **Run karyogram**: Inspect the chromosome set in the Karyogram** — use the Karyogram window to review chromosome organization and identify chromosomes requiring further inspection.
-Clicking a chromosome in the Karyogram selects and highlights the corresponding trace in its source image, providing a direct connection between the Karyogram and the original metaphase image.
-9. **Repeat and finalize chromosome assignments**: trace and inspect all chromosomes across all open tabs.
-Use consistent genome/sub-genome labels to group chromosomes into the same ideogram row and karyotype-parameter group; this is also how allopolyploid genomes are separated.
+7. 'Run Karyogram' opens a window that copies every finished traced chromosome out of its source image as a real cutout and gives each genome/sub-genome its own row.
+Within a row, homologs (same number, whether traced in the same image or different images) are grouped side by side, ordered left to right from largest to smallest.
+Drag a chromosome onto another group (in the same row or a different genome's row) to reassign it there, or drag it within its own group to reorder it.
+Each time you do this, every row is renumbered from 1 in size order and the new numbers are written back to this tracing window

-10. **Run ideogram**: computes parameters and (re)builds the ideogram.
+8. Run ideogram: computes parameters and (re)builds the ideogram.
-11. **Save Table / Save Ideogram**: export results.
+9. Save Table / Save Ideogram: export results.
-12. **Zoom** — hold `Ctrl` and scroll the mouse wheel over the active image to zoom in or out.
+10. Zoom — hold `Ctrl` and scroll the mouse wheel over the active image to zoom in or out.
 Zooming is centered on the exact location under the mouse pointer, allowing detailed inspection of a specific chromosome or image region.